Will Bitcoin Crash to Zero? Exploring the Possibilities

 Bitcoin is a volatile cryptocurrency that often witnesses wild pricing swings.
 It also goes through extended bear cycles, shedding over 70% of its value on multiple occasions.

 So that begs the question, will Bitcoin crash to zero, or does it have a long-term future?
-Read on, we explore Bitcoin’s potential, expected life cycle, key risks, and the feasibility of it becoming worthless.
+Continue reading as we explore Bitcoin’s potential, expected life cycle, key risks, and the feasibility of it becoming worthless.

 An Overview of Bitcoin’s Price History